captainbluebear/GEOL0069-ML-Inland-Water-Body-Detection/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-The goal of this project is to use machine learning to detect and extract inland water bodies from satellite imagery.
-We will use SENTINEL-2 data due to its high resolution.
+This project is a final assignment for GEOL0069 at University College London, created to explore the usage of machine learning (ML) algorithms in Earth Sciences applications.
+It utilises unsupervised learning to detect and extract inland water bodies from satellite imagery.
+SENTINEL-2 data is used due to its high resolution and suitability.
 The algorithm used throughout this project is k-means classification.

 ## Background
 Inland water bodies play a critical role in global ecology and climate.
 Consisting of lakes, reservoirs, rivers, and ephemeral waterbodies, they play an important role in many aspects of human society, including the economy, agriculture, and our environments.
 However, a combination of human activity and climate change has made these bodies of water highly susceptible to change in ways that may affect society.
 As a result, it is of great significance that inland water bodies are rapidly and accurately monitored (Zeng et al., 2023).